EdensHand/Moible_Term_Project/README.md

 For each swipe gesture the app captures, Firebase stores the data as:
 - **User ID**: Identifies the user performing the action.
   - **Swipe Direction**: Indicates whether the user swiped Up, Down, Left, or Right.
-  - **Swipe Duration**: How long in milliseconds since the finger pressed down onto the screen, until it was released.
+  - **Swipe Duration**: Time in milliseconds from when the finger pressed down on the screen until it was released.
   - **Timestamp**: Records the time when the swipe occurred.

 ---